It is I, a paying member of Rush 24-7, filling in for Rush.

 Say, let us follow the truth where it leads and go there together.

-Ronald Reagan used to say that facts are stubborn things.
+Robert Reagan used to say that facts are stubborn things.

-So the challenge is for anyone who reads this book and evaluates this book to examine the meticulous way, the comprehensive way that David Limbaugh documents his case.
+So, the challenge is for anyone who reads this book and evaluates this book to examine the meticulous way, the comprehensive way that David Limbaugh documents his case.

 Crimes Against Liberty.

-Now it's one thing to make the charge, if you don't have facts to back them up.
+Now, it's one thing to make the charge if you don't have facts to back them up.

 Pretty undeniable.

-Anyway, I I'm drinking in this book and enjoying it, as is my wife and we had to go through hoops to get a copy out here.
+Anyway, I'm drinking in this book and enjoying it, as is my wife.

-Um David Limbaugh joins us on his brother's show with a mere guest host.
+David Limbaugh joins us on his brother's show with a mere guest host.

-Welcome, David Limbaugh to the Russland Ball Show.
+Welcome, David Limbaugh, the Russell Limbaugh Show.

 Thank you so much for that incredible introduction.